jojozhuang/jojozhuang.github.io/_posts/2016-02-13-sharing-files-between-host-and-guest-in-virtualbox.md

 3) In Ubuntu, select VBoxGuestAdditions.iso, and install.
 After Guest Additions are installed, a new user group 'vboxsf' has been created.

-## 2. Create Shared Folder on MacOS
+## 2. Creating Shared Folder on MacOS
 In MacOS, create a new folder /UbuntuSF/, which is used to share files with Ubuntu.

-## 3. Add Shared Folder to VM's SharedFolders
+## 3. Adding Shared Folder to VM's SharedFolders
 In VirtualBox, add /UbuntuSF as Ubuntu VM's SharedFolders, set Auto-mount to Yes.
 ![MIME Type](/public/pics/2016-02-13/sharedfolders.png)

-## 4. Add User to Group 'vboxsf' in Ubuntu
+## 4. Adding User to Group 'vboxsf' in Ubuntu
 Run the following command in terminal.
 ```sh
 sudo adduser johnny vboxsf